gqcollins/BayesPPR/README.md

 ## Description

-BayesPPR is an R package used for fitting a Bayesian Projection Pursuit model.
+BayesPPR is an R package used for fitting a Bayesian Projection Pursuit Regression model.

 ## Attribution